Lee Segel: Biography

 Lee Segel was born in 1932 in Newton, Massachusetts to Minna Segel, an art teacher, and Louis Segel, a partner in the Oppenheim-Segel tailors.
 Louis Segel was something of an intellectual as could be seen in his house from, e.g., the Kollwitz and Beckman prints and the Shakespeare and Co. edition of 'Ulysses', all purchased in Europe in the 1930s.
 Both parents were of Jewish-Lithuanian origin, of families that immigrated to Boston near the end of the 19th century.
 The seeds of Segel's later huge vocabulary could partly be seen to stem from his father's reading (and acting on) a claim that the main effect of a prep school was on the vocabulary of its graduates.
 Segel graduated from Harvard in 1953, majoring in mathematics.
 Thinking he might want to go into the brand-new field of computers, he started graduate studies in MIT, where he concentrated on applied mathematics instead.

 In 1959 he married Ruth Galinski, a lawyer and a distant cousin, in her native London, where they spent the first two years of their wedded life.
-Later 4 children were born.
+Later 4 children were born (Joel - 1961, Susan - 1962, Daniel - 1964, and Michael - 1966).
 In 1973 the family moved to Rehovot, Israel.